The Economic Club of Washington, D.C.: Member-Hosted Dinners

-Twice a year, up to ten Club members host 130+ members for small group dinners.
+Seasonally, up to ten Club members host 130+ members for small group dinners.
 The participating members are dispersed among the hosts’ homes and offices throughout the Washington Metro region.
 These gatherings, generally 10 to 20 members, provide an informal opportunity to participate in topic-driven discussion.

+Member-Led Forums

+Throughout the year, the Economic Club hosts member-led forums, which allow members the opportunity to connect in small, virtual settings.
+The forums are topic-driven, member-only, and off-the-record.
+Forums feature conversations on a wide range of industry, political, and personal topics relevant to current world events.

-Education Initiatives
+Education programs

-The Economic Club of Washington, D.C. manages six inter-related education initiatives that provide scholarships, internships, mentoring, alumni engagement, academic enrichment opportunities, and doctoral fellowships to high school and college students.
+The Economic Club of Washington, D.C. manages education programs that provide scholarships, internships, mentoring, alumni engagement, academic enrichment opportunities, and graduate-level fellowships to students who reside in DC and graduate from one of the participating Public or Public Charter schools.

 The cornerstone of the education initiatives is the David M. Rubenstein/Economic Club of Washington, D.C.
 Scholarship, which is awarded to college-bound graduates of DC public and public charter high schools.
-Nearly 50 scholars each receive $20,000 to cover costs over four years of college, totaling around $1 million in scholarships per year.
-Now in its thirteenth year, this program, endowed by Rubenstein, has awarded over $8.6 million to 602 scholars.
+Over 50 scholars each receive $20,000 to cover costs over four years of college, totaling around $1 million in scholarships per year.
+Now in its fifteenth year, this program, endowed by Rubenstein, has awarded nearly $11 million to 711 scholars.

-The Economic Club also awards $30,000 in fellowships to students pursuing doctoral degrees.
-The Philip M. Dearborn Fellowship and two fellowships named in honor of past Economic Club president Vernon E. Jordan, Jr., are presented to doctoral candidates pursuing degrees in the fields of economics, finance, and business.
-Each of the three fellowships awards the recipient $10,000.
+The Economic Club also awards a one-time $10,000 Vernon E. Jordan, Jr. Fellowship Award to recipients of the David M. Rubenstein Scholarship to pursue a higher education across all academic disciplines.
+The Fellowship is based on demonstrated leadership, engagement in Economic Club activities, academic merit, history of community service and potential for the student’s graduate education to contribute to the community and to the overall goals of the Scholars to Leaders program.